PHart3/colimits-agda/HoTT-Agda/README.md

 This directory contains a proof of the 2-coherence of the Suspension-Loop adjunction.
 This property of the adjunction lets us prove that the Suspension functor preserves colimits.
-The proof of 2-coherence relies on our work on homogeneous types.
+As a corollary, we prove that pointed colimits preserve acyclic types via the construction of coslice colimits from `../Colimit-code`.
+Note that the proof of 2-coherence relies on our work on homogeneous types.

 ### Modality (directory `theorems/modality/`)